devpro/rancher-ecosystem/docs/rancher-provisioning.md

 When a Cluster (provisioning.cattle.io/v1) is created, various CAPI objects are generated: RKECluster, RKEControlPlane, Cluster, RKEBootstrapTemplate, MachineDeployment and infra specific kinds like Amazonec2MachineTemplate.

-Currently it is not easily possible to use other Cluster API providers with Rancher.
+Currently (January 2023) it is not easily possible to use other Cluster API providers with Rancher.

-Cluster template can be used to automate cluster creation in a GitOps way (see [Kubernetes Master Class: Creating RKE2 Cluster Templates](https://youtu.be/xXtOP7CHbSA)).
+RKE2 cluster templates are Helm charts and can be used to automate cluster creation in a GitOps way (see [Kubernetes Master Class: Creating RKE2 Cluster Templates](https://youtu.be/xXtOP7CHbSA)).